mateuszbuczek/playground/java/memory/README.md

         - is shared across all threads
         - store objects (accessed through reference by stack)

+#### escaping references
+    - immutable collection
+    - instead of creating new copy objects use interfaces with getters only
+    - java 9 modules ( do not import implementation, just interface)

 #### FLAGS
     - debugging
         - -XX:+PrintCompilation - prints to console jit code compilation stats ( after program exit 1)